eosnetworkfoundation/devhub/frontend/README.md

 ## Development
 Once you have the [prerequisites](../README.md#prerequisites) installed, start here.

+For detailed explanation on how things work, check out the [nuxtJS documentation](https://nuxtjs.org).

 ### Initialization
 Automatically switch to the correct version of nodeJS.
 ```bash